 The OIM is a civilian oversight agency that was created by the City of Denver and began its work on August 1, 2005.
-The OIM is staffed by fourteen employees including six monitors, primarily attorneys: the Monitor, the Senior Deputy Monitor, and four Deputy Monitors.
-In order to perform our research and policy functions, the OIM is also staffed by a Policy Director, and three Analysts.
-Committed to community engagement and public access to OIM work, there is also a Community Relations Ombudsman and Youth Project Coordinator.
-The OIM’s work is supported by an Office Manager and Case Manager.
+The OIM is staffed by fifteen employees, including six monitors: the Monitor, a Senior Deputy Monitor, and four Deputy Monitors.
+In order to perform our research and policy functions, the OIM is also staffed by a Policy Director, a Senior Policy Analyst, and a Policy Analyst.
+Committed to community engagement and public access to OIM work, there is also a Community Relations Director, Youth Outreach Manager, and two Youth Outreach Coordinators.
+The OIM’s work is supported by an Office Administrator and Case Manager.

 The mission of the Office of the Independent Monitor is to provide fair and objective oversight of the Denver Police and Sheriff Departments.
 The Monitor’s mission is directed at transparency and accountability of Denver’s sworn Safety personnel and the policies which govern them.

 Complaints should be filed in a timely manner in order to ensure efficient handling and quality investigations.
 Commendations for good police work are always welcome.